Return to: Student Rights and Responsibilities

 - knowledge of and conformity to relevant professional standards,

-- acquisition of appropriate professional skills, and
+- acquisition of appropriate professional skills and knowledge, and

 - appropriate management of personal concerns and issues as they relate to professional functioning.